 By triggering high levels of nitric oxide, raw cacao increases the size of blood vessels.
 Larger blood vessels mean more blood flow and oxygen make its way to the pineal gland, supporting healthier functioning and detox.

 Raw cacao is also loaded with antioxidants as well as anandamide.

 Called the “bliss molecule,” anandamide is a neurotransmitter produced in the brain.
 (Anandamide is why people feel high when they eat good chocolate.)

-Cacao powder is excellent in shakes and smoothies.
-It can also be blended into coffee to create a badass caffè mocha.
+Cacao powder is excellent for shakes and smoothies.
+It can also be blended into coffee to create a delicious caffè mocha.